 I hear a small voice telling me (it is a voice I recognize because I have heard it several times coming from my clients): “Yes, but concretely, what is the Scrum Master doing all day?”
 My answer was probably vague for most of the people who asked the question and were expecting a detailed and precise list of tasks.
 Even when I was giving examples of concrete tasks according to the context, I was adding an important “task” in my mind: observation of what is happening and what is being said.

-Generally, the person was not leaving very convinced, probably telling herself that the Scrum Master does almost nothing.
+Generally, the person was not leaving very convinced, probably thinking that the Scrum Master does almost nothing.
 On the other hand, they were sometimes coming back to me (it happened at least thrice) a few weeks or months later to say: “I finally understood, it’s pretty subtle, I needed to live it and see it. ” That being said, it is not a given!

 What are the qualities of a good Scrum Master?